Duncan-Haywood/DeepSEA-SHARCQ/src/infrastructure/README.md

 The end goal of this package is to be run in a CICD pipeline to deploy upon merge to main.
 It should also be able to be run with a script for other neuroscience labs to deploy a self-hosted app with minimal effort.
-This includes somewhat of a bad practice to use root access keys, but creates a more simple deployment for labs who have little development experience and allows them to create the deployment user with correct permissions to deploy.
-It is highly recommended to delete the access credentials once the new user is created.
+- For use, create an aws account, go to iam and create a user which has the role attached to it that's described in the bootstrap_iam_role.json.
+Then get the environment variables from that user (using expiring token accesss). export them as environment variables on your laptop. and run the deploy.sh script from src/infrastructure file.
 Also, remember to run the "delete infrastructure" docker command once completed.

 So,